motion/orbit/next.md

 * Swindler dedupe animation improvements
 * meeting kevin
   * stripe scale, how would we solve it
+  * hes interested in:
+    * better seeing what teams are all about
+    * better seeing the structure of the company
-  * follow up with mike
+  * should follow up with him+mike in a couple weeks
   * he did mention calendar integration being interesting
   * linking notes to calendar meetings -- startups do this, could be simple
     * http://www.shellyapps.com.au/ see "our vision"